 Getting around Amorgos Island

-→ bus schedules can be found at: KTEL Amorgos Bus
+→ Bus schedules can be found at: KTEL Amorgos Bus

 Getting to Amorgos

-➲ To the ferry search on Ferryhopper*
+➲ Go to the ferry search on Ferryhopper*

 → You can find more travel reports and tips about the Cyclades archipelago on our overview page: Cyclades Overview